 As a director, Sara most recently collaborated with Mina T. Son on the documentary feature Racist Trees, which investigates a racially charged community dispute in Palm Springs and was acquired by PBS's Independent Lens.
 The pair's directorial debut, Top Spin, followed three young table tennis players on their journey to the Olympics and was released theatrically to great acclaim after premiering at DOC NYC.
 She also directed Footprint: Where the Towers Stood, a New York Times Op-Docs short offering a poetic reflection on Ground Zero's transformation.

-Most recently, she edited Marlee Matlin: Not Alone Anymore, which premiered at Sundance 2025, and co-edited The White House Effect, an upcoming Netflix documentary exploring climate change policy history.
+Most recently, she edited Marlee Matlin: Not Alone Anymore, which premiered at Sundance 2025, and is currently editing a documentary on the life and career of Barbra Streisand.

 A graduate of Stanford University's MFA Documentary Film Program, Sara has served as a mentor for the Karen Schmeer Film Editing Fellowship and Film Independent's Documentary Lab.
 She is based in LA and continues to create original work through her production company Wild Pair Films.